FranzZemen/bsh-jasker/README.md

   Even if a document is provided, this is optional.
 The JaskerInstance will append the document  key value to its internal instance refernece.
 It greatly assists troubleshooting, maintenance, data mining etc.,

-  - **promiseTimeout**:  Optional Number in milliseconds: The timeout for the promise passed to all Jasker implementations whose methods take a promise.
+  - **promisesTimeout**:  Optional Number in milliseconds: The timeout for the promise passed to all Jasker implementations whose methods take a promise.
 For example a JaskerNextDecision next method requires as a parameter  a promise that it must then return.
 That promise, provided by Jasker, has a timeout which will reject the promise if the promise is not otherwise resolved or rejected prior.
 The value of this timeout is this setting.

   - **code**: Optional Alphanumeric: an optional arbitrary alpha-numeric value